cos418atPrinceton/assignments_template/assignment1-3/README.md

 <h2>Introduction</h2>
 <p>
-  This part of the assignment continues the work from assignment 1.2 &mdash; building a Map/Reduce library as a way to learn the Go programming language and as a way to learn about fault tolerance in distributed systems.
+  This part of the assignment continues from assignment 1 part 2 &mdash; building a Map/Reduce library as a way to learn the Go programming language and as a way to learn about fault tolerance in distributed systems.
 You will tackle a distributed version of the Map/Reduce library, writing code for a master